We Should Level the Playing Field for All Kids. Full Stop.

 President Joe Biden has put forth a massive child care and tax proposal to keep child care centers open, help low-income families with child care, and offer tax relief on the cost of having kids.

-There is just one problem: It’s not really meant to eliminate the massive wealth gap between black and white families in the United States, where because of slavery and historical injustice, black families have one tenth the wealth of white families.
+There is just one problem: It’s not really meant to eliminate the massive wealth gap between minority and white families in the United States.
+Because of slavery and historical injustice, black families have one tenth the wealth of white families.
+White families also possess more than 4 times the income of Hispanic/Latino families.
 The impacts are especially hard on kids, rippling forward into future generations in never ending cycles that make a mockery of any legitimate form of social contract.
 It’s time to get real.

 How could Biden’s plan help end the cycle?